WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/01-BHIS-SOCC-lab-LinuxHostConfig.md

 	1. Enables KVM hardware acceleration and passes through the CPU configuration.
 	2. This DRAMATICALLY improves performance on the virtual machine.
 6. `-bios /usr/share/ovmf/OVMF.fd`
-	1. Sets the BIOS to UEFI
+	1. Sets the BIOS to UEFI.
 7. `-spice port=5930,disable-ticketing=on`
 	1. Sets the SPICE port number and disables authentication to access.
+	2. Note that `disable-ticketing` in short has been deprecated, so `disable-ticketing=on` is the appropriate switch.
 8. `-device virtio-serial-pci`
 	1. Required serial PCI device for SPICE.
 9. `-chardev spicevmc,id=vdagent,debug=0,name=vdagent`